Work in progress – Update 2026-06-16 – updated as new items come to hand or work is completed.

 Getting Started – Wheels

-I’ve started to itemise what needs doing, I need to get the wheel’s redone, the Red paintwork is looking a bit sad after 26 years and I also will fit new wheel bearings from SKF when I re-assemble them.
+I’ve started to itemise what needs doing and one of the first items is to get the wheel’s redone, the Red paintwork is looking a bit sad after 26 years.
+I will also use this as an opportunity to fit new wheel bearings from SKF.
 That’s a fairly quick tasks and I’ve contacted the guy who did the GPz1100 paint work for a quote.
 If I can match the rim colour to the new bodywork then it will look hot.

 Suspension